-During the clinical year, the minimum required grade to pass each SCPE is a "B" (i.e., 83% or above).
-Failure to obtain a "B" will necessitate repeating the failed rotation after the remediation plan has been successfully completed.
-The student's faculty advisor, the Director of Academic Success, and the Director of Clinical Education will develop the remediation plan.
-Failing the remediation plan or failing the repeat rotation will result in dismissal.
-No more than one (1) clinical rotation may be repeated: more than one failed SCPE will result in referral to the ASRC for dismissal.
+During the clinical year, the minimum required grade to pass each SCPE is a "C" (75 %).
+Failure to obtain a "C" will necessitate repeating the failed rotation.
+Failing the repeat rotation will result in dismissal.
+No more than one (1) clinical rotation may be repeated.
+More than one failed SCPE will result in referral to the ASRC for dismissal.